 - Pierogi have a smaller cousin called uszka, which is similar to Italian ravioli.
 We especially love uszka on Christmas Eve, served in borscht.

 - Pierogi was introduced to America over 100 years ago, and can now be found frozen in many stores.

-How to celebrate
+How to take part

-When is National Pierogi Day celebrated in 2022?
+When is National Pierogi Day celebrated in 2023?

 National Pierogi Day is observed on October 8 each year.